bjpohl/sveltewcsappererror/with-webcomponent/README.md

 npm install
 npm run dev
 ```

-Open up [localhost:3000/wc](http://localhost:3000/wc).
-If you browse to [localhost:3000/test](http://localhost:3000/test) the same web component does not throw error in console on static page.
-The error does not occur if you browse to the page after starting at index. (i.e. the issue seems to be only in SSR'd pages).
+If the route with the web component it, http://localhost:3000/wc, is the inital route, you will see the error in the console.
+If you browse to the route after initial load from another route, you will not see the error.
+However, every time you browse back to the route you will see the error again.

 ### src